Sunday, 28 June 2015

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
-After the collect of the Sunday commemorations were sung of the preceding Office of within the Octave of St. John the Baptist and of St. Anacletus.
-The Suffrage of the Saints was omitted due to the double feast.
-At Compline the Dominical preces were omitted for the same reason.
+After the collect of the Sunday commemorations were sung of the preceding Office of within the Octave of St. John the Baptist and of St. Irenaeus.
+The Suffrage was omitted as were the Dominical preces at Compline.

-At Mattins the invitatory is Dominum qui fecit nos and the Officie hymn isNocte surgentes.
+At Mattins the invitatory is Dominum qui fecit nos and the Office hymn isNocte surgentes.
 In the first nocturn the lessons are the Incipit of the Second Book of the Kings.
 In the second nocturn the lessons are taken from St. Gregory the Great's Book on Morals.
 In the third nocturn the homily on St. Matthew's Gospel is from St. Augustine.
 The Te Deum is sung.
 At Lauds the Office hymn is Ecce jam noctis.
 After the collect of the Sunday commemorations are sung of St. Irenaeus and of the Octave of St. John the Baptist.
 The Suffrage is omitted.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Anacletus, the third collect is of the Octave of St. John the Baptist.
+The Gloria is sung, the second collect is of St. Irenaeus, the third collect is of the Octave of St. John the Baptist.
 The Creed is sung and the preface is of the Blessed Trinity.
 The celebrant bows his head during the Canon at the name of St. John the Baptist.

 In the 'liturgical books of 1962' the Vigil of SS Peter and Paul is omitted this year.
 The Octave of St. John the Baptist has been abolished (and also the Octave of SS Peter and Paul).
 There are no commemorations at either Vespers.
 Mattins is cut down to a single nocturn of three lessons.
-There is no commemoration at Lauds nor Suffrage.
-St. Anacletus has been struck out of the Calendar.
-At Prime Quicumque is omitted as are the Dominical preces.
+There are no commemorations at Lauds.
 Mass has a single collect.